WCED: Operations

 Although WCED is licensed to DuBois, the transmitter is located in the Falls Creek/Washington Twp area of Jefferson County.
-The station utilizes translators on 96.7 in Rockton (as W244CH) and 107.9 FM in DuBois (as W300BR) to extend the coverage.
+The station uses translators on 96.7 in Rockton (as W244CH) and 107.9 FM in DuBois (as W300BR) to extend the coverage.

 The station operates a two tower array, but for years before, operated with three towers.
 One tower collapsed due to high winds in a March 2005 storm and was not replaced.
 The phasors and feed system were modified, and the nighttime power level was significantly reduced from the original 500 watts.
 It now radiates a cardioid pattern into the DuBois local area only at night, while continuing to operate daytime-non-directional at the rated 5,000 watts.

 Programming

-Originally billed as News Talk Radio WCED, the station airs local and syndicated talk programming during the daytime hours and CBS Sports Radio during the evening hours.
+Originally billed as News Talk Radio WCED, the station airs local and syndicated talk programming during the daytime hours and Infinity Sports Network during the evening hours.
 While the program offerings are relatively the same, the station now acknowledges its FM translators at 96.7, 99.7, and 107.9, and puts them at the forefront of all marketing efforts, hence the new moniker "Connect FM".

 A local morning newscast airs Monday through Friday for two hours.
 The current weekday lineup of syndicated talk shows includes This Morning with Gordon Deal, Fox Across America with Jimmy Failla, The Sean Hannity Show, The Jim Bohannon Show and Red Eye Radio.
 Weekend syndicated shows include The Money Pit, The Kim Komando Show, and Sunday Nights with Bill Cunningham.

 The station also serves as the local affiliate of the Pittsburgh Pirates Radio Network and broadcasts all team games.